giovanni404/wasm_dynamic_linking/README.md

 # wasm_dynamic_linking

-WebAssembly Dynamic Linking Example using [**Emscripten**.](https://emscripten.org/index.html)
+WebAssembly Dynamic Linking using [**Emscripten**.](https://emscripten.org/docs/compiling/Dynamic-Linking.html)

 ## Background

-While the goal is to show how to build a WASM application that links to its WASM modules dynamically at runtime, first we'll show how to statically link the WASM modules to the WASM application at time of build, for comparison purposes.
+While the goal is to show how to build a WASM application that links to its WASM modules dynamically at run time, first we'll show how to statically link the WASM modules to the WASM application at time of build, for comparison purposes.

-[Read this slightly outdated article for some background.](https://yushulx.medium.com/webassembly-building-standalone-and-dynamic-linking-modules-in-windows-bd4492d0688f) Then follow on from here for updated methods.
+[Read this slightly outdated article for additional background.](https://yushulx.medium.com/webassembly-building-standalone-and-dynamic-linking-modules-in-windows-bd4492d0688f) Then look below for sequence of commands and updated arguments.

 ## Main Project Files

 1. main.c - WASM application
 2. foo1.c - WASM module
 3. foo2.c - WASM module
-4. pre.js - Contains the list of WASM modules a.k.a.
-SIDE_MODULEs that need to be preloaded when running the WASM application a.k.a.
-MAIN_MODULE in a Web Browser when using dynamic linking
+4. pre.js - Contains the list of WASM modules that need to be preloaded (for dynamic linking to at run time) when the WASM application runs in a Web Browser

 ## Build a standalone WASM application containing WASM modules statically linked at buildtime: